Researcher support

 researchadmin.asu.edu

 links you to the resources, tools and teams you need at the moment you need them.
-Use this site to find a library of online topics on grant writing and professional development events that will assist you at any stage of your research career.
-Start with reviewing the "How to Get Research Funding" topics where you can find practical instructions, templates, examples and links to teams that assist with:
+Use Research Academy to find a library of online topics on grant writing and professional development events that will assist you at any stage of your research career.
+Start with reviewing the “How to Get Research Funding” topics for practical instructions, templates, examples and links to teams that assist with:

 • Researching potential sponsors.